digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-fgr-storing-consent-in-object-storage.md

 ## Context

-As part of our compliance with German legal and GDPR requirements ("Anscheinbeweis"), we need to temporarily store consent data until the "Erprobungsgesetz" is completed.
+As part of our compliance with German legal and GDPR requirements, we need to temporarily store consent data.
 The data that needs to be stored is minimal:

-- Random identifier
+- Unique Identifier
 - Timestamp (human-readable date)
 - Browser user agent (optional)